HolgerPeters/blog/few-rules.rst

 However, one can also look at them as an indicator for lazy design.
 In the end, they can easily expose implementation detail to the function user and make refactoring a lot harder.
-They take away the direct need for the programmer to carefully design their interfaces (just add a default argument and we are fine).
+They take away the direct need for the programmer to carefully design their interfaces (a "just add a default argument and we are fine" attitude will bite you later).

+A few questions to ask yourself when introducing default arguments:

+* will changing the default value of a keyword argument be an interface breaking change?
+* are there combination of arguments with overridden defaults that are contradictory?

 .. [#f1] It took me a while to figure out that the